shatterednirvana/oration/templates/azure/java/README.md

     <Variable name="AZURE_STORAGE_ACCOUNT_NAME" value="" />
     <Variable name="AZURE_STORAGE_ACCESS_KEY" value="" />

+If you have Waz-Cmd installed (see below), you can get your credentials if you know your storage acount name:

+    waz connection string STORAGE_ACCOUNT_NAME

+Otherwise, get them from the [Windows Azure Portal][].

 ## Deployment

 You'll need Windows to package your application for deployment to Azure.
 From